 Chapter 14.
 Prostate Cancer

-A 62-year-old man with a recent diagnosis of prostate cancer presents to oncologist.
-His oncologist tells him that his prostate cancer has a Gleason score of 3 + 3 or 6.
+A 52-year-old man has been recently diagnosed with prostate cancer.
+His oncologist tells him that his prostate cancer has a Gleason score of 3+3 or 6.
 A prostate cancer with a Gleason score of 6 is considered:

 d.
 Moderately differentiated